sealtastic/gd_tunnel/UpdateLog.md

 - Fixed a bug where comment sections didn't have a limit to characters, regardless of the character count

+- Added back the gravity bug to suitable levels

 - Squashed many bugs!! >:D